Zsott/Dash-Map-Board/configurationGuide.md

 # Configuration Guide
 _How to set up config.json?_
 The purpose of this document is to help you with the proper configuration of you own Dash-Map-Board webapp.
 To edit the config.json file you'll need a text editor.
 We suggest Notepad++, but you can use any kind of editor you prefer (normal Notepad, SublimeText, etc.).
-Open the config.json and follow the [config.json parameters](### config.json parameters) chapter written below to change every parameter's value.
+Open the config.json and follow the [config.json parameters](configurationGuide.md#configjson-parameters) chapter written below to change every parameter's value.
+Do not leave any parameter with it's default value (technically a hint) because it can cause errors!

 ### Common advices
-- JSON, key-value, special characters : , {} [] ""
-- ___comment___
-- time avare service
--
+JSON format has a very strict structure about which you can read a lot for example [here](http://json.org/), [here](https://www.w3schools.com/js/js_json_intro.asp) or [here](https://www.w3schools.com/js/js_json_syntax.asp).
+- We use key-value pairs in the config.json file.
+Key is always a string located on the left.
+Following the key there's a colon `:` and after that there's the value corresponding to the key.
+For exampl: `"key" : "value"`.
+- The value can be several type of data.
+We use `string`, `number`, `boolean`, `array` and `object` types, sometimes combined with each other like `array of strings`.
+- If the type of parameter is string, use quotation marks `"` around the value.
+Like: `"title" : "Demography of Hungary"`
+- If the type of parameter is number, simply put the number after the colon.
+Like: `"wkid" : 3857`
+- If the type of parameter is boolean, simply put `true` or `false` after the colon (without quotation marks).
+Like: `"legendOn" : true`
+- If the type of parameter is array (of something), put square brackets after the colon.
+Between the brackets you can put every item in the array (or list) separated by comma.
+Like: `"timeStops" : ["2000","2001","2002","2003","2004"]`
+- If the type of parameter is object, put curly brackets after the colon.
+Inside an object we expect key-value pairs with the same rules written above.
+Like: `"fieldMap" : {"male2000" : "Male population, 2000,"female2000" : "Female population, 2000"}`
+- In a JSON file comma `,` has a very important role as this is the character for separating key-value pairs.
+- JSON rarely gives any feedback if something goes wrong so be very precise! **IMPORTANT: There will be no error message if you accidently delete a comma oryou give an invalid value (like a string without quotation marks).
+If you can't figure out what's wrong with the webapp we suggest to check the config.json!**
+- In general we suggest to change the config.json step-by-step until you gain some confidence with it.

+### Time-aware service(s)
+For the Dash-Map-Board webapp you'll need at least one time-aware, shared ESRI MapService.
+A common mistake you can make is after you've published the service you forget to share it.
+If the webapp loads but it's empty, check the sharing options of the service!

 ### Available chart types
 Pl. bubble-nél a szomszédosokat szedi ki, így csak poligonnál alkalmazható